-Final trail length measurements were made electronically using AutoCAD Civil 3D-2014 and GIS software.
-Table 1, "Gore Mountain Trail Inventory," presents the results of the inventory and mileage measurement for each trail.
+Table 1, "Gore Mountain Trail and Glade Inventory," presents the results of the inventory and mileage measurement for each trail as shown on the drawings.
 The Table lists each trail by name, indicates if a ski lift and/or snowmaking exists on a trail, and presents lengths of each trail by width (less than 30 feet wide, 30 feet to 120 feet wide and 120 feet to 200 feet wide.
+Table 1 also tabulates the glades at Gore Mountain, and the trails that were approved in previous UMP's but are not yet constructed.
 Key totals are summarized below: